Aishwaryachen11/Sales-Performance-Report-PowerBI/README.md

 This axis represents the gross profit percentage for each account.
 Filter/Slicer Impact: Adjusting this will filter accounts based on their profitability.
 For instance, you can focus only on highly profitable accounts by setting a minimum threshold on the Y-axis.

+**Insights from the Chart:**
 The Scatter Plot is an advanced analytical tool that segments accounts based on their gross profit and profitability percentage.
-For senior management, this visual is invaluable for identifying which accounts are most profitable and which may require strategic attention, such as renegotiation of terms or targeted marketing efforts.
+For senior management, this visual is invaluable for identifying which accounts are most profitable and which may require strategic attention, such as renegotiation of terms or targeted marketing efforts
-•	High GP%, High Gross Profit: Accounts in this quadrant are the company’s most valuable.
-These are the accounts to nurture and grow.
-•	High GP%, Low Gross Profit: These accounts are profitable but contribute less to the overall revenue.
-Management may explore opportunities to increase sales volume.
-•	Low GP%, High Gross Profit: These accounts generate significant revenue but at lower margins.
-They might require cost optimization or price adjustments.
-•	Low GP%, Low Gross Profit: These accounts are underperforming and may need reevaluation.

-**Insights from the Chart:**
 Profitability vs. Contribution: This chart allows you to visually assess which accounts are both highly profitable (high GP%) and contribute significantly to total sales (high YTD value).
 Segmentation: The scatter plot helps in segmenting accounts into different categories, allowing the business to target strategies for different segments (e.g., improving profitability for high-value, low-profit accounts).
 Trend Identification: By observing the distribution of accounts, you can identify trends or outliers, such as accounts that are performing exceptionally well or poorly.

-**Scenario Analysis:**

-Senior management can apply filters for specific regions to see how account profitability varies geographically.
-They can also use product type filters to understand how different products contribute to account performance.

 #### **5. Multi-Row Card: Top 5 Countries with High YTD Vs PYTD Difference**

+**Chart Overview:**
+Chart Type: Multi-Row Card
+Title: Top 5 Countries with High YTD vs PYTD Difference Values Displayed:
+Country Name
+YTD vs PYTD Difference

+**Components:**
+Country: The name of each country listed, showing where the largest differences between YTD and PYTD are occurring.
+YTD vs PYTD Difference: The numerical value representing the difference in sales or gross profit between the current year and the previous year for each country.
+Negative values indicate a decline, while positive values indicate growth.

+**Insights from the Chart:**
+Focus on Key Regions: The Multi-Row Card helps management quickly identify which countries are driving the most significant changes in sales performance, enabling them to focus their analysis on these regions.
+Identify Opportunities and Risks: Countries with large positive differences may represent growth opportunities, while those with large negative differences may signal risks that need to be managed.
+Regional Performance Comparison: This visual allows for easy comparison between the top-performing and underperforming regions, supporting strategic decisions on resource allocation, market focus, and sales strategies.
+Actionable Insights: If a top-performing country shows a declining trend, it can prompt a deeper dive into the reasons behind the decline, such as market conditions, competition, or internal challenges.

 The Multi-Row Card provides a concise list of the top 5 countries with the largest discrepancies between YTD and PYTD sales performance.
 This visual is particularly useful for senior management to quickly identify which countries are experiencing the most significant changes—whether positive or negative.
 •	Top 5 Rankings: The card shows which countries have the largest differences, helping management focus on the most critical regions.
 •	Quick Comparison: The format allows for a quick and easy comparison of performance across different countries.
-**Scenario Analysis**
-Management can apply product filters to see how different product categories contribute to the YTD vs PYTD differences in these countries.
-They can also use year filters to compare the current year’s top performers with previous years.

 #### **6. Matrix Visuals: Top 5 Countries by YTD and PYTD**

+**Chart Overview:**
+Chart Type: Matrix Visuals
+Title: Top 5 Countries by YTD and PYTD
+Rows: Country Name
+Columns: YTD and PYTD Gross Profit or Sales

+**Components:**
+Rows (Country): The list of countries, showing the top 5 based on YTD or PYTD performance.
+Each country occupies a row in the matrix.
+YTD and PYTD Values: The numerical values representing the gross profit or sales for each country for the current year (YTD) and the previous year (PYTD).
+Columns: The columns are divided into YTD and PYTD metrics, allowing for side-by-side comparison of the two time periods.

+**Insights from the Chart:**
+Top Performer Identification: The Matrix Visuals help management identify which countries are performing the best in the current year, as well as those that were top performers in the previous year.
+This can highlight shifts in market dynamics or changes in competitive positioning.
+Year-over-Year Comparison: By comparing YTD and PYTD side by side, management can quickly see if a country’s performance has improved or declined year-over-year, providing insights into trends and patterns.
+Focus on Strategic Regions: The Matrix allows management to focus on the top 5 countries that contribute the most to overall sales or gross profit, ensuring that efforts are concentrated where they can have the most impact.
+Benchmarking: PYTD values serve as a benchmark, helping management understand how current performance stacks up against last year’s performance and whether the company is on track to meet its goals.

 The Matrix Visuals provide a detailed breakdown of the top 5 countries by YTD and PYTD metrics, allowing for an in-depth comparison of current versus prior year performance.
 For senior management, these visuals are crucial for understanding which countries are leading in sales and which may require strategic adjustments.
 •	YTD Performance: Shows the current year’s top performers, highlighting where the company is currently excelling.
 •	PYTD Performance: Provides a benchmark by showing last year’s top performers, helping management understand shifts in market dynamics.